 Dan Romer, Ph.D.

-Dan Romer has conducted research at the Annenberg School and Policy Center since 1990, focusing on media and social influences on adolescent health with particular attention to the social transmission of risky behavior.
+Dan Romer has conducted research at the Annenberg School and Annenberg Public Policy Center since 1990, focusing on media and social influences on adolescent health with particular attention to the social transmission of risky behavior.
 He has studied the effects of local television news on race relations and inter-group tension.
-In addition, he has studied the role of education on the civic and political engagement of adolescents.
-He recently coordinated a four-city intervention using mass media to reduce unprotected sex in high-risk adolescents, a project done in collaboration with the National Institute of Mental Health.
+He has also studied the role of education on the civic and political engagement of adolescents.
+Most of his work has focused on the social and personal factors that influence healthy decision-making during adolescence.
+He is currently interested in gun violence as a risk for adolescents, with particular attention to fictional screen media as a source of approval for gun use.

-He is currently studying a cohort of adolescents in Philadelphia to understand the risk factors that underlie early use of drugs and other threats to healthy development, a project supported by the National Institute on Drug Abuse.
-He is also studying the effects of pictorial warning labels for cigarettes, a project supported by the National Cancer Institute.
+He is currently collaborating with Flaura Winston at the Center for Injury Research at the Children’s Hospital of Philadelphia in an NIH-supported study of adolescent risks for motor vehicle crashes, the number one source of mortality in adolescents and young adults.
+This work followed his study of a cohort of adolescents in Philadelphia to understand the risk factors that underlie early use of drugs and other threats to healthy decision-making during development, a project supported by the National Institute on Drug Abuse.
+He has also had an enduring interest in the adverse effects of tobacco use on adolescents and has studied the effects of pictorial warning labels for cigarettes, a project supported by the National Cancer Institute.
+He coordinated a four-city intervention using mass media to reduce unprotected sex in high-risk adolescents, a project done in collaboration with the National Institute of Mental Health.